minjeoungneev/study_log/Ensemble.md

 ---
 ## 🔁 K-fold cross validation
-Entire data is split into k subsets.
+K-Fold Cross-Validation splits the dataset into k equal-sized subsets (folds).
 The model is trained k times, each time using k-1 folds for training and the remaining fold for validation.
-While it allows every data point to be used in both training and validation, it has limitations.
-One limitation is that the models trained on different folds are not completely independent, affecting the reliability of the model performance.
-It is also limited by the fixed number of folds, which can reduce granularity of model evaluation.
+This process ensures that every data point is used for both training and validation exactly once.

+While K-Fold provides a more robust estimate of model performance than a single train-test split, it has some limitations:

+The models trained on each fold are not fully independent, since the training sets often overlap.
+This can slightly affect the variance in performance estimates.

+The number of folds (k) is fixed, which can limit granularity or flexibility.
+For instance, smaller k values may not capture variance well, while larger k values (e.g., leave-one-out) can be computationally expensive and noisy.

 ---